Happening with RFID?

 customers' initiatives.
 Opportunities will exist for ITers experienced with

-hardware and software development from the chip level to the system level, in
+hardware and software development from the semiconductor level to the system level, in

 both the digital and the RF realms.
 Encryption, access control, asset